 IAM

-The IamClient class in the multicloudj library provides a comprehensive, cloud-agnostic interface to interact with Identity and Access Management services like AWS IAM, GCP IAM, and AliCloud RAM.
+The IamClient class in the multicloudj library provides a comprehensive, cloud-agnostic interface to interact with Identity and Access Management services like AWS IAM and GCP IAM.

 This client enables creating and managing identities (roles, service accounts), attaching and managing inline policies, and configuring trust relationships across multiple cloud providers with a consistent API.